Information is the Best Automotive SEO

 How To Write Valuable Content For SEO

 To create valuable content, you still need to identify keywords to focus on.
-Use tools like Google’s Search Queries Report or the Hubspot Keyword Grader to research valuable keywords for your business.
+Use tools like Google’s Search Queries Report within Search Console or the Hubspot Keyword Grader to research valuable keywords for your business.
 Identify keywords with moderate to high search volume and lower difficulty for best results.

 With your keywords in mind, identify your target audience and write for them.
 You’re not writing for every customer every time you post.
 Each piece of content should have a specific audience, and your content should be written with them in mind.